burlachenkok/burlachenkok.github.io/_posts/2022-10-24-Obtaining-PhD-Candidate-Status.md

 * Members of the labs and centers led by mentioned Professors who have found time to join my CS Ph.D.
 Proposal Defense.
 * My collaborators with whom we continue to construct a future for Federated Learning, but who did not have a chance to connect to the event.
 * External participants.

-* The Kingdom of Saudi Arabia supports University for supporting [CEMSE](https://cemse.kaust.edu.sa/) department in particular and [KAUST](https://www.kaust.edu.sa/en) in general.
+Thanks to Kingdom of Saudi Arabia for supporting [CEMSE](https://cemse.kaust.edu.sa/) division in particular and [KAUST](https://www.kaust.edu.sa/en) in general.

 ----